ammilam/time-tracker-9000/README.md

    - **macOS Apple Silicon**: `time-tracker-9000-macos-arm64.tar.gz`
    - **Windows**: `time-tracker-9000-windows-x64.zip`

-> **⚠️ macOS Users**: The binaries are unsigned, so you'll need to bypass Gatekeeper security.
-Follow the macOS instructions below carefully.
+> **✅ macOS Users**: The binaries are now code-signed and should work without security warnings.
+If you still encounter issues, see the troubleshooting section below.

 3. Extract the archive and move the binary to your PATH: